AI Market Sizing Tutorial: TAM/SAM/SOM From Top-Down + Bottom-Up

 • Save the top-down filter list and bottom-up input list as a template.
 New product, new numbers, same skeleton.

-• Build a personal database of recurring inputs: ARPU benchmarks per category, SMB counts per geography, adoption rates per segment.
-Each one with its source.
+• Build a personal database of recurring inputs: ARPU benchmarks per category, SMB counts per geography, adoption rates per segment, each with its source.
 Update quarterly.

 • Re-run the sizing every six months on the same template.
 Sizing that does not update goes stale by the next funding round.